-Baby powder smells nice, but you don't really need it.
+But the good news is, you don’t really even need baby powder.
 In fact, the American Academy of Pediatrics and most pediatricians recommend not using baby powder.

 Dangers of baby powder

-Baby powder created with talc can cause breathing issues and lung damage.
+Talc can also cause breathing issues and lung damage, according to pediatrician Jennifer Lowry of Baby Center.
 Avoid talc-based powders altogether as the small particles can easily be inhaled.
 Cornstarch powder, with its larger particles, is not as easily inhaled.

 Battling diaper rash

-If you're worried about diaper rash, change your baby's diaper often and reduce irritation by using fragrance-free wipes.
-As a preventive strategy, clean your baby thoroughly and then pat- or air-dry her bottom before applying a layer of diaper ointment or cream.
+It helps to change your baby’s diaper often and reduce irritation by using fragrance-free wipes.
+As a preventive strategy, clean your baby thoroughly and then pat- or air-dry their bottom before applying a layer of diaper ointment or cream.

 Many babies get rashes between 8 and 12 months of age, when their diet changes.
-If your baby is constantly battling diaper rash, minimize consumption of acidic foods -- citrus fruit and juice, tomato products, etc. Also consider changing your brand of diapers, diaper liners and/or wipes.
+If your baby is constantly battling diaper rash, minimize consumption of acidic foods like citrus fruit and tomato products, says askdrsears.com.
+Also consider changing your brand of diapers, diaper liners and/or wipes.
 Some disposable diapers are more absorbent and fit better than others.

 Never use any powder on your baby if the infant’s skin is raw or oozing.
 Use a diaper ointment or cream and consult your doctor if it hasn’t cleared up in a few days.